NuGet/Home/proposed/2022/PrivateAssetIndepdentFromExcludeAsset.md

 The above observation applies to `ProjectReference` from 'parent' projects too when `restore/build` operation happens.
 Let's say the current project is `LibraryProj.csproj` and parent project has `<ProjectReference Include="..\LibraryProj.csproj" />` reference to it.

-For example, `<PackageReference Include="Microsoft.SourceLink.GitHub" Version="1.0.0" PrivateAssets="none" />` in `LibraryProj.csproj` means  "Include the default assets in the current project, but all assets flow to parent project".
+For example, `<PackageReference Include="Microsoft.SourceLink.GitHub" Version="1.0.0" PrivateAssets="none" />` in `LibraryProj.csproj` means  "Include the default assets([all](https://learn.microsoft.com/en-us/nuget/consume-packages/package-references-in-project-files#controlling-dependency-assets)) consumed in the current project, and all assets flow to parent project".

-Another example, `<PackageReference Include="Microsoft.SourceLink.GitHub" Version="1.0.0"  IncludeAssets="none" />` in `LibraryProj.csproj` means "Consume no assets in the current project, but default assets([contentfiles;analyzers;build](https://learn.microsoft.com/en-us/nuget/consume-packages/package-references-in-project-files#controlling-dependency-assets)) will flow to parent project".
+Another example, `<PackageReference Include="Microsoft.SourceLink.GitHub" Version="1.0.0"  IncludeAssets="none" />` in `LibraryProj.csproj` means "Consume no assets in the current project, but default assets([compile, runtime, buildMultitargeting, buildTransitive, native](https://learn.microsoft.com/en-us/nuget/consume-packages/package-references-in-project-files#controlling-dependency-assets)) will flow to parent project".

 However if we combine above examples where both cases some assets flowing to parent project, `<PackageReference Include="Microsoft.Windows.CsWin32" Version="0.2.138-beta"  PrivateAssets="none" IncludeAssets="none" />`, the current experience is that no asset flows into parent project even though it requested all assets flow to parent project (see above table 3rd row), because `PrivateAssets` is not independent from `IncludeAssets`.
-We want to change that with opt-in property, it would let assets flow to the parent project in that case.
+We want to change that with opt-in metadata, it would let assets flow to the parent project in that case.

 ## Motivation

 <!-- Why are we doing this?
 What pain points does this solve?
 What is the expected outcome? -->
 A package author should be able to deterministically decide which asset flow to parent consuming projects when this project is consumed as package.
 It enables parent projects to consume transitive packages without having to directly reference them, therefore it reduces the number of packages developers need to keep track of.
 So, it'll give more flexible control to the package author, not less.
-We couldn't make this default experience because it'll break customers who rely on current behavior.
+We shouldn't break customers who rely on current behavior, that is why're introducing new `PublicAssets` metadata, which onboard to new experience explicitly.

 In addition to the above code author should be able to deterministically decide which asset flow to parent consuming projects when this project is consumed as project reference(P2Ps that reference this project).
 If the current project consuming any packages, then it can be transitively consumed by parent project if code author wants to.